Rammani28/cookie_clicker_bot/README.md

 ## Contributing

-Pull requests are welcome.
-If you have any idea, you can comment in the discussion.
+Pull requests and any suggestions are welcome.